 Get the area warm so that the frozen water can melt.
 Turning on a space heater should do the trick.

 Drain your water heater as the ice starts to melt.
 To do this, simply shut the water supply to the heater off, then open the small drain valve located near the bottom of the tank.
+Place a tub or bucket under the valve to catch the water so it doesn't damage your floors.

 Allow air to get in the tank by opening either a hot faucet or an air release valve on the unit.
 This will allow water to flow out as it turns into liquid again.

 Check the unit carefully to ensure that there are no breaks from the water expansion before connecting it back up for usage.
+If there is any damage to your heater or pipes, or if these steps don't work, you may need to call a plumber to repair your water heater.